 Pet microchipping is the surest way to ensure that your pet is returned to you quickly and safely if they become lost or stray.
 This form of identification is permanent, safe and will stay with your pet for life.
 A microchip is included with every dog, cat and rabbit adoption.
+As of January 1, 2022, microchipping your animal is a requirement by Hawai’i law.

 Questions about pet microchipping?
 Give our customer service desk a call at (808) 877-3680 – we’re happy to answer any questions you may have!